Medically reviewed by Drugs.com. Last updated on Apr 17, 2019.

 Selective Serotonin Reuptake Inhibitors: May enhance the hypoglycemic effect of Blood Glucose Lowering Agents.
 Monitor therapy

-Sulfonamide Derivatives: May enhance the hypoglycemic effect of Sulfonylureas.
+Sulfonamide Antibiotics: May enhance the hypoglycemic effect of Sulfonylureas.
 Monitor therapy

 Thiazide and Thiazide-Like Diuretics: May diminish the therapeutic effect of Antidiabetic Agents.
 Monitor therapy